-The Priory Federation of Academies Trust E-Safety Policy
+The Priory Federation of Academies Trust E-Safety Policy (Students)

 This Policy has been approved by the Education and Standards Committee.

+Signed Name Date:

+Trustee

-Signed Trustee Name Date:
+Signed Name Date:

+Chief Executive Officer

-Signed Chief Executive Officer Name Date:
+Signed Name Date:

-Signed Designated Member of Staff Name Date:
+Designated Member of Staff

-Please note that a signed copy o Resources. f this agreement is available via Human
+Please note that a signed copy of this agreement is available via Human Resources.